BuildIt-lang/buildit_regex/README.md

 - specifying the number of interleaving parts for partial matches
 - splitting the code generation on `|` characters
 - grouping multiple consecutive states into one
+- `ignore_case` to match both upper and lowercase
-These options can be set using the `RegexOptions` struct as shown in `./samples/sample2.cpp`.
+- `greedy` - set to true to prefer longer partial matches These options can be set using the `RegexOptions` struct as shown in `./samples/sample2.cpp`.

 To compile the code run `make` from the root directory.
 To run the sample1 code for example, run `./build/sample1`.